royalespn/SpringBootPrometheus/README.md

-Refer the readme docs for detailed instruction
+Refer the readme.docs file attached for detailed instruction